 My lack of discipline manifests itself in my inability to stop working.

-However, in the summer I began working in my “free” time as an assistant college minister.
-I’ve been forced to end my workdays on time because I have ministry obligations.
-It’s been great for many reasons, but one of the biggest ones is it has caused me to adopt a better work-life balance.
+However, a few summers ago I began working in my “free” time as an assistant college minister.
+I was forced to end my workdays on time because I had ministry obligations.
+It was great for many reasons, but one of the biggest ones was it caused me to adopt a better work-life balance.
 Or at least that’s what I tried to convince myself because “balance” didn’t happen then either.
 I quit work early, but I didn’t have a spare moment to breathe.

 I’ve spent much of my life believing that the busier I am, the better my life is.
 I tend to feel guilty if I have too much free time on my hands—like I should be doing more for the Kingdom than just sitting around watching television.
 And while there is truth in that line of thinking—our time is but a mist and we should not waste it—my life usually ends up looking like one big blur and then there’s a crash.

 I saw it happen time and time again when I was younger.
 I would lead a weeknight Bible study, participate in another one, fill every weekend with fun activities, serve on Sunday mornings, work late multiple evenings, and complain about not having a free night on the calendar.
 After six months or so, I would end up sick and in the doctor’s office because my body was simply exhausted.